hofmann-r/localServerSortData/README.md

 The download can be done with the link: https://nodejs.org/en/download.

 After installing node, there are two ways to test this application:
- - via terminal
+ - Via terminal
- - using a simple interface created in html
+ - Using a simple interface created in html

 # Testing via terminal
 1. With the node installed in the machine, open the terminal/powershell in the root folder of the project.